kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ![N1MM Broadcast Tab Configuration](https://github.com/kylekrieg/N1MM-Node-Red-Dashboard/blob/master/N1MM_broadcast_tab.jpg)

-Click the Radio, Contacts & Score check boxes.
+Click the Radio, Contacts, Score & External Callsign Lookup check boxes.
 This enables UDP packets to be sent to the Node Red server.

-Type the following in the correct Radio, Contacts & Score text boxes where the IP of the Node Red server is aaa.bbb.ccc.ddd.
+Type the following in the correct Radio, Contacts, Score & External Callsign Lookup text boxes where the IP of the Node Red server is aaa.bbb.ccc.ddd.
 **Place a space after the default 127.0.0.1:12060 to start your IP address.**

 ```
 Radio to aaa.bbb.ccc.ddd:12060
 Contacts to aaa.bbb.ccc.ddd:12061
 Score to aaa.bbb.ccc.ddd:12062
+External Callsign Lookup to aaa.bbb.ccc.ddd:12061
 ```

 **IMPORTANT** only enable the socre checkbox on the ```MASTER N1MM STATION!!!!```.
 Only 1 computer should be sending score data to the Node Red server.